ArmandoPerdomo/rick-and-morty-angular-app/README.md

 # RickAndMortyAngularApp

-This app was made for practice, for all people who see my repo and wants to see a demo of my skills you can easily clone and run
+This app was made for practice, for all people who see my profile and wants to see a demo of my skills you can easily clone and run

 ## Development server